igorkaktusjs/travelApp/README.md

 * Wish Lists: Save your favorite listings to plan future trips.
 *

-TravelBnB is all about making your travel dreams a reality.
+TravelApp is all about making your travel dreams a reality.
 Find your ideal home away from home, and let your adventure begin!

 Installation:
 * Will be available  the App Store (iOS) or Google Play Store (Android).